olgabernat/taf-jysk-pl/README.md

 - `ChairPageLocators`: Contains locators for elements on the chair page.
 - `HomePage`: Represents the functionality of the homepage.
 - `HomePageLocators`: Contains locators for elements on the homepage.
+- `LoginPage`: Represents the functionality of the login page.
+- `LoginPageLocators`: Contains locators for elements on the login page.

 ## How to Run the Tests